This loft in Brazil softens its industrial interiors with organic materials

 “Our modern world doesn’t let us hang up,” the studio explains.
 “We live online 24 hours a day, under the eyes of the constant need for acceptance, and to share everything in the search for popularity.
 How we see ourselves and how we are seen.
 Therefore, in this environment, we seek to portray the meaning of rebuilding.”

-The space is divided into three areas distributed in 72m², the first of which is a communal space, which is decorated with furnishings by Brazilian designers, such as Jader Almeida, and works of art by Gabriel Wickbold.
+The space of Loft on Life is divided into three areas distributed in 72m², the first of which is a communal space, which is decorated with furnishings by Brazilian designers, such as Jader Almeida, and works of art by Gabriel Wickbold.

 Meanwhile, the kitchen employs a more contemporary aesthetic, where the typical elements including a dining table and place to work and relax, are centered around an island.
 Finally, the loft’s ensuite sleeping quarters are reserved inside a large wooden box with dedicated space for sleeping, dressing and bathing.